BorgwardtLab/GraphKernels/graphkernelsTutorial/README.md

 python demo_mutag.py

-assuming

-will compute all the available kernels on the benchmark mutag dataset.
+The script will compute all the available kernels on the benchmark mutag dataset.

 The data that the graph kernels funcitons require as input, should be a list of igraph objects, as provided in the file data.mutag.
 This example file is available here in the tutorial, but will also be downloaded together with the package.